 You will be taken to another screen where you will be able to enter the address of your location.

 Step 7: Tell if you are a Service Area Business

-If yes, you will be taken to a new screen.
+If yes, you will then be taken to a new screen.
 Add the places you provide your services.

 Step 8: Enter Your Contact Details

-Especially with the website part, you need to make sure that you enter its name like you have done or plan to do in other listings.
+When adding your website, you need to make sure that you enter its name like you have done or plan to do in other listings.
 For example, if your site name is ‘newbusiness.com,’ if you have entered ‘https://mybusiness.com’ in Google My Business, you need to do the same on other web business listing platforms.
 Don’t do ‘https://www.mybusiness.com.’